LearnPlayAI/HeartCart/docs/proj/massupl.md

 - `attr_material` - Value for material attribute
 - etc.

-## Image Upload Requirements
+## Post-Upload Image Management Requirements

-Images will be handled through direct upload to Replit Object Store:
+Image management is completely separate from the mass upload process and will be handled through a dedicated interface:
+- After products are created via CSV upload, administrators manage images through the "Upload Images" button
 - All image uploads will use the Replit Object Store exclusively
-- Images will be referenced by their unique identifier in the CSV
+- Each product can have multiple images associated with it
 - Image paths will follow a structured convention: `/products/{catalog_id}/{product_sku}/{image_name}`
 - Supported formats: JPG, PNG, WebP
 - Maximum image size: 5MB per image
 - Recommended dimensions: 1200x1200px or larger
 - Naming convention: should match the product_sku or follow a consistent pattern
-- Image uploads will be processed individually or in small batches through the API
+- Image uploads will be processed through the dedicated "Upload Images" interface
 - All image operations will use standardized API responses
+- NO image references or paths are included in the CSV upload

 ## Implementation Details